Ronnie Spector: 2003–2022: Collaborations and English Heart

-In 2018, Ronnie Spector appeared in the music documentary Amy Winehouse: Back to Black (2018), based on Winehouse and her final studio album Back to Black.
+In 2018, Spector appeared in the music documentary Amy Winehouse: Back to Black (2018), based on Winehouse and her final studio album Back to Black.
 The album was inspired by 1960s girl groups Winehouse gathered inspiration from listening to, such as The Ronettes.
 It contained new interviews as well as archival footage.
-Ronnie Spector was a great inspiration for Amy Winehouse, who emulated her hair, as well as vocal style.
-In return, Ronnie Spector covered "Back to Black", the signature song of Amy Winehouse.
+Spector was a great inspiration for Winehouse, who emulated her hair, as well as vocal style.
+In return, Ronnie Spector covered "Back to Black", Winehouse's signature song.
 She recalls that Winehouse turned up at a concert looking just like her while she sang her song.
-She recalled that she saw "a tear out of her eye and it made me cry".
+Spector recalled seeing "a tear out of her (Winehouse) eye and it made me cry".

-In September 2020, Deadline reported that actress Zendaya would portray Ronnie Spector in a biopic adapted from her memoir Be My Baby.
+In September 2020, Deadline reported that actress Zendaya would portray Spector in a biopic adapted from her memoir Be My Baby.
 In December 2021, the Ronettes returned to the Top 10 for the first time in 58 years with their 1963 recording of "Sleigh Ride".
 Following her death in January 2022, the BBC broadcast the compilation tribute Ronnie Spector at the BBC.

+Autobiography

+She released her memoir Be My Baby: How I Survived Mascara, Miniskirts, and Madness, Or, My Life as a Fabulous Ronette in 1990; the book was later named by Rolling Stone contributor Rob Sheffield as one of the greatest rock biographies of all time.
+An updated version titled Be My Baby: A Memoir was completed in late 2021, just two months before Spector's death, and was released in May 2022.

-Personal life
+Personal life and death

 Ronnie and Phil Spector began having an affair soon after she was signed to his label in 1963.
 Early in their relationship, she was unaware that he was married.
 Once, Ronnie was apprehended by house detectives for prostitution at the Delmonico Hotel in New York City after leaving a room they had booked.
 She was allowed to call Phil, who threatened the hotel, and then they allowed her to leave.
 After Phil divorced his wife in 1965, he purchased a home in Beverly Hills, where he lived with Ronnie.
 They married at Beverly Hills City Hall on April 14, 1968.
 Ronnie changed her surname and became known as Ronnie Spector.
 Their son Donté Phillip was adopted in 1969.
 Two years later, Phil surprised her for Christmas with adopted twins, Louis and Gary.

-Ronnie alleged in her 1990 memoir, Be My Baby, that following their marriage, Phil subjected her to years of psychological torment and sabotaged her career by forbidding her to perform.
+Ronnie alleged in her 1990 memoir that following their marriage, Phil subjected her to years of psychological torment and sabotaged her career by forbidding her to perform.
 She said he surrounded their house with barbed wire and guard dogs, and confiscated her shoes to prevent her from leaving; on the rare occasions he allowed her out alone, she had to drive with a life-size dummy of Phil.
 She stated that Phil installed a gold coffin with a glass top in the basement, promising that he would kill her and display her corpse if she ever left him.
-She began drinking and attending Alcoholics Anonymous meetings to escape the house.
+She began drinking and attending Alcoholics Anonymous (AA) meetings to escape the house.